Dun-sin/Whisper/CONTRIBUTING.md

 - Take a look at the existing [Issues](https://github.com/Dun-sin/Whisper/issues) or [create a new issue](https://github.com/Dun-sin/Whisper/issues/new/choose)!
 - [Fork the Repo](https://github.com/Dun-sin/Whisper/fork).
 Then, create a branch for any issue that you are working on.
 Finally, commit your work.
+- Create and Push a Branch
+  - To create a new branch and switch to it:
+    ```bash
+    git checkout -b new-branch-name
+    ```
+  - To push the branch to the remote repository:
+    ```bash
+    git push origin new-branch-name
+    ```
 - Create a [Pull Request](https://github.com/Dun-sin/Whisper/compare) (PR), which will be promptly reviewed and given suggestions for improvements by the community.
 - Add screenshots or screen captures to your Pull Request to help us understand the effects of the changes proposed in your PR.